The Mars Apparition of 2021-2023

 Although any given conjunction takes place at a particular instant in time, it is worth pointing out that, because of the planets' relatively slow daily motions, such events are interesting to observe for several days both before and after the actual conjunction date.

 There are in fact two methods of defining a planetary conjunction date: one is measured in Right Ascension (i.e. perpendicular to the celestial equator) and the other is measured along the ecliptic, which is inclined at 23½° to the Earth's equatorial plane (this is due to the tilt of the Earth's axis in space).
 An animation showing how conjunction dates are determined by each method can be found on the Jupiter-Uranus 2010-11 triple conjunction page.
-Although conjunction dates measured along the ecliptic are technically more accurate (separations between planets can be significantly closer) the Right Ascension method is the more commonly used, and it is the one which is adopted here.
+Although conjunction dates measured along the ecliptic can be significantly closer, the Right Ascension method is the more commonly used, and it is the one which is adopted here.

 ^ Back to Top of Page

-Virgo, Libra, Scorpius, Ophiuchus and Sagittarius (click thumbnails for full-size versions: 183 KB, 57 KB and 65 KB) Photographs showing the region of the night sky through which Mars passes during the year following December 2015.
-Small, annotated versions of the photographs can be seen for the Virgo photo (12 KB), the Libra & Northern Scorpius photo (12 KB) and the Sagittarius photo (20 KB).
-The regions of the star chart which are visible in the photographs can be seen by clicking on the thumbnail (left, 69 KB).
-In the Virgo photo, stars are visible down to an apparent magnitude of about +7.5; in the Libra & Northern Scorpius photo the limiting magnitude is about +7 whilst that of the Sagittarius photo is about +8.1.
-Note that the three photographs do not have the same scale because of the differing camera lens settings and image resolutions (Move your pointer over the images to identify the constellations and click on the images for their full-size equivalents).
+Aries, Taurus, Gemini and Orion Photographs showing the region of the night sky through which Mars passes from mid-2022 to mid-2023 (click on the thumbnails for the full-size versions; 418 KB, 288 KB and 105 KB).
+The regions of the star chart which are visible in the photographs can be seen by clicking on the lower thumbnail (64 KB).
+For the Gemini photo, stars are visible down to about magnitude +6.5; for the Taurus photo, the limiting magnitude is about +8.0 and for the Aries photo it is about +7.5.
+Note that the photographs do not have the same scale because of the varying camera lens settings and image resolutions.

 ^ Back to Top of Page